 You should be honest, but at the same time avoid negative remarks about your colleagues and bosses.
 Nobody wants to hire a new nurse/doctor/medical receptionist who will complain about something at all times.

-The best reasons to refer to are practical reasons–you didn’t like the location of the job, there weren’t any career growth opportunities, you didn’t like the direction the healthcare institution was taking, etc.
+The best reasons to refer to are practical reasons–you didn’t like the location of the job, there weren’t any career growth opportunities, you didn’t like the direction the healthcare institution was taking, you didn’t feel the job security, something you will get with NHS, etc.

 Why do you want to work for NHS?